bvoris/ThreatModelingProgram/README.md

 # Threat Modeling Program
-So you want to develop a threat modeling program?
+So you want to develop a threat modeling program?</BR>
 Developing a threat modeling program is crucial for identifying, assessing, and mitigating security risks in an organization’s systems and applications.
 Below are the steps to build an effective threat modeling program:

 1. Define Objectives and Scope